nickjj/dotfiles/README.md

 ### How to install Arch Linux?

-Nothing here is really specific to these dotfiles as it's general knowledge on setting up Arch but I wanted to include these steps to help get you going.
+Nothing here is too specific to these dotfiles, it's general knowledge on setting up Arch but I wanted to include these steps to help get you going.

 #### Set up a bootable USB drive